If there’s one thing I’ve noticed about successful recruiters, it’s that they tend to be super organised. Disciplined too.

 The good news is, Twitter just recently increased these limits, enabling you to create 1,000 lists and add up to 5,000 twitter accounts to each list.
 That’s a massive change – and one that empowers you to really use Twitter as a proactive recruiting tool.

 If you’re like most recruiters I know, you probably work on a range of assignments at any point in time.
 They may well be spread across multiple office locations.
 In all likelihood, there are specific companies that your company (or your client) would ideally like to poach staff from.
 Imagine now that you can create lists of potential candidates for each and every specific skill / location/ company combination you might want to target in the future.
 By using a tool that searches twitter users’ bios, you can quickly find and add candidates to relevant candidate lists.
-There are many out there, Tactics HR is a new one in beta that I’ve been having a lot of joy using.
+There are many out there.
 By searching to find who’s been tweeting niche content in your sector, you’ll be able to add many more who don’t have this information in their bios but who you then come to learn about (and can populate the missing data by researching elsewhere).
 You could also have lists for people who have expressed an interest in working at your company with particular skills / location / company profiles.

 In your day to day twitter activities, you now have a means of filtering who you’re engaging with and prioritising those you can see your business is most likely to be targeting in the coming months.
 But now imagine that each time you start a new assignment, you can dig into your twitter lists to identify candidates you’d like to approach.
 Some you may see also appear on your lists of people who want to work at your company.
 Bingo!
 Others you can approach knowing already that they’re in your prime target market.